 Risg Solutions stands for quality, integrity and innovation.
 Our results are based on building relationships with our clients, based on trust and mutual respect.
 Our collaborative, fresh and determined approach enables us to provide valuable strategic insight, whilst fulfilling a companies moral and legal duties to protect its employees, others, and the environment.

-Bilfinger Industrial Services (UK) Limited of Tudor Road, Manor Park, Runcorn today (17 November 2016) pleaded guilty to a breach of Section 2 (1) of the Health and Safety at Work etc. Act 1974 and was fined £200.000 and ordered to pay costs of £59,320.10
+Tomlinson’s Dairies Limited of Five Crosses Industrial Estate, Minera, Wrexham has pleaded guilty to breaching Section 2 (1) of the Health and Safety at Work Act 1974 and has been fined £200,000 and ordered to pay costs of £4267.20.

 Speaking after the case, HSE inspector Gary Martin said “Those in control of work have a responsibility to devise safe methods of work and to provide the necessary information, instruction and training to their workers in the safe system of working.